 '''

 - name: 'MyTravelPlaylist.m3u'

 album_query: 'for_travel:1'

 query: 'for_travel:1'

 '''

-By default, each playlist is automatically regenerated at the end of the session if an item or album it matches changed in the library database.
-To force regeneration, you can invoke it manually from the command line:
+By default, all playlists are automatically regenerated after every beets command that changes the library database.
+This can be disabled by specifying auto: no. To force regeneration, you can invoke it manually from the command line: